WanderingMountainLight/solo_projects/calculator-rebuild/Learning_Log.md

 - 4 languages fully localized

 # Final Project Reflection
 I found developing the calculator on my own to be challenging but the problemsolving and iteration to be engaging and rewarding.
 As an aspiring SWE just starting their Launch School reskill journey, I find challenges like this are why I'm interested in pursuing this career change.
-I am coming into the SWE field at an exciting and challenging time with the previlance of AI systems to write boiler plate type code, but I am enjoying the challenge while also making use of AI systems to provide me an instant feeback loop and as a tool to be better, not the solution machine.
+I am coming into the SWE field at an exciting and challenging time with the prevalence of AI systems to write boiler plate type code, but I am enjoying the challenge while also making use of AI systems to provide me an instant feeback loop and as a tool to be better, not the solution machine.